Plagiomnium venustum: Gametophyte

 It has green to green-yellow leaves that start large near the apex and become smaller and more distant from each other as they descend.
 They can range from obovate to elliptic in shape and between 3-7mm in length.
 This means that they are widest near the middle and get more narrow as they reach the leaf tip.
 The leaves contort and twist when dry, which can be due to the lack of stereids in the costa of the leaves, and spread out when exposed to water.
 Because stereids are not present to give structural support to the leaves, they easily twist.
 This is a unique characteristic of Plagiomnium venustum from all the other Plagiomnium species.
 The leaves have a toothed margin with elongated cells near the margin borders that get smaller as they approach the center.
 The lamina and marginal cells are unistratose and multiseriate of approximately 3-5 series.

 Sporophyte

 The sporophyte are attached to the gametophyte by a foot.
 They have a 3-4cm long seta that is red at the base.
 Plagiomnium venustum have nodding sporangia with a distinct brown neck.
 The capsule is oblong and attached to a wrinkled, brown, apiculate operculum underneath.
 Like most mosses of the Bryopsida class, Plagiomnium venustum contain papillose exostome teeth and endostome peristome teeth.
 The sporangial jacket contains mammillose stomata guard cells that are easily visible because of their dark colour.
 Maturation of the sporophyte happens from mid-spring to early summer, in which the spores are released.

 Distinguishing characteristics

-P. venustum is a unique species out of all the Plagiomnium moss because of the following characteristics: It has dark coloured stomatal guide cells, densely twisted leaves around the stem when they are dry, collenchymatous lamina cells, a distinct brown and wrinkled capsule neck, and absent sterile stems.
+P. venustum is a unique species out of all the Plagiomnium moss because of the following characteristics: It has dark coloured stomatal guard cells, densely twisted leaves around the stem when they are dry, collenchymatous lamina cells, a distinct brown and wrinkled capsule neck, and absent sterile stems.